 Hi!
-My name is Julia and I’m a 7th grader at Prospect Ridge Academy in Broomfield, CO.
+My name is Julia and I’m a 7th grader in Colorado.

 On June 12, 2013, I had the amazing opportunity to attend The Women’s Foundation of Colorado Statewide Research Summit on the Status of Women and Girls in Colorado.
 As the youngest person in the 300-person audience, it was a wonderful experience to glimpse at new research about how Colorado’s girls and women are faring in the workforce, with education and in leadership situations.
 Personally, the experience made me rethink my choices for the future, confirmed that I will attend college and encouraged me to work harder in school.